teammgl/angularjs-styleguide/README.md

 ### Module theory

 The design in the modules maps directly to our folder structure, which keeps things maintainable and predictable.
-We should ideally have three high-level modules: root, component and common.
 The root module defines the base module that bootstraps our app, and the corresponding template.
-We then import our component and common modules into the root module to include our dependencies.
-The component and common modules then require lower-level component modules, which contain our components, controllers, services, directives, filters and tests for each reusable feature.
+We then import our framework, common, and feature modules into the root module to include our dependencies.

 **[Back to top](#table-of-contents)**